• Europes biggest bike selection

 Cyclocross vs gravel: variations in frame and fork material

 Cyclocross bikes are made to be as light as possible and will use materials such as lightweight aluminum and carbon fiber.
-Gravel bikes will also be made with them, but you see more steel options, which detracts from performance but can add to durability.
-This is a very important factor when it comes to gravel vs cyclocross bike.
+Gravel bikes will also be made with them, but you will see more steel options, which detracts from performance but can add to durability.
+This is a very important factor in gravel vs cyclocross bike.

 A different cable routing

-Although many modern bikes have internal cable routing, on some models, the cables sit on the outside.
+Although many modern bikes have internal cable routing, the cables sit on the outside in some models.
 With cyclocross bikes, cables often sit on the top of the top tube instead of running under the downtube.
-Gravel bikes are cabled traditionally, like normal bikes.
+Gravel bikes are cabled traditionally, like regular bikes.

 Brakes

-Gravel bikes generally always come with disc brakes, while cyclocross bikes also come with disc brakes or cantilever brakes.
+Gravel bikes generally come with disc brakes, while cyclocross bikes come with disc or cantilever brakes.
 Cantilever brakes are cable-actuated brakes that work by gripping the rim rather than a disc.
-In modern times, they are old technology, but you see them often in cyclocross.
-This is a big, when speaking difference cyclocross vs gravel bike.
+They are old technology in modern times, but you see them often in cyclocross.
+This is a big difference when speaking of cyclocross vs gravel bike.

 What should you buy?
 Cyclocross vs gravel bike?